FranklinArruda/credentials-keeper-desktop-app/README.md

 2. Navigate to the project directory: `cd credencials-keeper`
 3. Install dependencies: `npm install`
 4. Install electron: `npm install electron --save-dev`
-5. Install pdf-make: `npm install pdfmake`
+5. Install csv-parser: `npm install csv-parser --save`
+6. Install csv-writer: `npm install csv-writer --save`
+7. install sqlite3: `npm install -E sqlite3@5.1.6`
-6. Run the app: `npm start`
+8. Run the app: `npm start`

 ### Note
 Note: You also need to install sqlite3, the command to install is: `npm install sqlite3`.
 However, you will be getting an error when packagin the app, and although the